Has your horse or pony recently started tossing their head up in the air when you are riding?

 Most often, horses that toss their head do so because they are bothered by a bit that doesn’t fit, hurts, or is being used improperly.
 In my experience, one of the most common reasons for a horse or pony tossing their head is the Tom Thumb bit.

 The tom thumb bit is an incredibly popular bit, particularly in the Midwest.
-It is often promoted as a mild bit, and gives that appearance to novices due to the snaffle type mouthpiece, but in actuality, bit becomes a nutcracker on a horse’s jaw when pressure is put on the rains and the bit is folded around their jaw.
+It is often promoted as a mild bit, and gives that appearance to novices due to the snaffle type mouthpiece, but in actuality, the bit becomes a nutcracker on a horse’s jaw when pressure is put on the rains and the bit is folded around their jaw.
 While the jaw is crushed, the joint of the mouthpiece pokes sharply into the top of the mouth- and both actions are amplified by the leverage of the long curb-type shanks.

 Most horses are good-natured and tolerate this pain with mild head tossing.
 But if your horse is sensitive, or the pain becomes intolerable, this pain can – seemingly suddenly- become a cause for head tossing or even more dangerous behavior.